Ana Bilić, born on September 28, 1962, is an Austrian writer, filmmaker, playwright, and linguist of Croatian origin.

 After the publication of her German prose debut she also began to write her first theater texts.
 In 2008 she won the theatre prize „Exil Literaturpreis – Dramatikerpreis“ awarded by the Wiener Wortstätten (led by Hans Escher and Bernhard Studlar) and in the 2008/2009 season she was a scholarship holder of the Wiener Wortstätten.
 In the year 2010/2011 Ana Bilić attended the radio play and radio art seminar with Götz Fritsch at the University of Music and Performing Arts Vienna and she deals with the radio play.

-In 2009 she attended a crash course in acting as part of a VHS programme (adult education centers) in Vienna.
+In 2009 she attended a crash course in acting as part of a VHS programme in Vienna.
 In the screenwritting workshop „Diverse Geschichten“, organized by Witcraft Szenario Vienna, she was a member in their 1st season 2009/2010.
-In 2010 she made her first short film „Home Sweet Home“ as director and scriptwriter.
 In 2018 she attended the Film Editing and Montage seminar at the Munich Film Workshop.
 She attended there in 2019 also the Film Distribution seminar.
 Ana Bilić has directed and written the scripts for her four short films: for one short film and three experimental short films.
-The film „When the Woodlark Sings“ (Wenn die Heidelerche singt) is her first feature film.
+The film „When the Woodlark Sings“ (Wenn die Heidelerche singt) was her first feature film, which won many international film awards.